Cyber Monday shoppers expected to set a record on the year's biggest day for online shopping

 Consumer spending for Cyber Week — the five major shopping days between Thanksgiving and Cyber Monday — provides a strong indication of how much shoppers are willing to spend for the holidays.

-Many U.S. consumers continue to experience sticker shock following the period of post-pandemic inflation that left prices for many goods and services higher than they were three years ago.
+Many U.S. consumers continue to experience sticker shock following the period of post-pandemic inflation, which left prices for many goods and services higher than they were three years ago.
 But retail sales nonetheless have remained strong, and the economy has kept growing at a healthy pace.

 At the same time, credit card debt and delinquencies have been rising.
 More shoppers than ever are also on track to use “buy now, pay later” plans this holiday season, which allows them to delay payments on holiday decor, gifts and other items.